masukomi/mongodb_meilisearch/README.md

   include Search::InstanceMethods
 ```

-If you want Rails to auto-add records to the search index, add the following to your model.
+If you want Rails to automatically add, update, and delete records from the index, add the following to your model.

-You can override these if needed.
+You can override these methods if needed, but you're unlikely to want to.

 ```ruby
   # enabled?() is controlled by the SEARCH_ENABLED environment variable